addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Test local connectivity
 -----------------------
-You should still be connected to the Instance in the public Subnet.
+You should still be connected to the 'public' Instance.

-Use the following command to test connectivity to the Instance in the private Subnet via the private IP.
+Use the following command to test connectivity to the 'private' Instance.

 ``Expected results: 'ping' should now be successful.``